How ACTEMRA Is Believed to Work

 - Interleukin-1 (IL-1)

-In most patients with systemic JIA (SJIA), there are too many cytokine messengers in their bodies.
-This causes the immune system to attack healthy cells, which can contribute to the signs and symptoms of SJIA.
+Some patients with PJIA may have higher levels of cytokine messengers in their bodies.
+This causes the immune system to attack the healthy cells, which can contribute to the signs and symptoms of PJIA.

 Take the cytokine IL-6, for example.
 In order for IL-6 to cause cell

 activation, it needs to connect to the cell.
-ACTEMRA works by blocking
+ACTEMRA is believed to

 Before reading more, please see the Important Side Effect Information for ACTEMRA